National Disability Insurance Scheme: History

+Context

-The states and territories operated asylums and other institutions for disabled people not long after their establishment, replicating the predominant model of treatment in the United Kingdom.
+In the 1800s, the states and territories operated asylums and other institutions for disabled people not long after their establishment, replicating the predominant model of treatment in the United Kingdom.
 These institutions were often large and residential.

-The Commonwealth "Invalid and Old-Age Pensions Act 1908" provided an "Invalid Pension" to people "permanently incapacitated for work" and unable to be supported by their families, (so long as they fulfilled racial and other requirements).
+The Commonwealth Invalid and Old-Age Pensions Act 1908 provided an "Invalid Pension" to people "permanently incapacitated for work" and unable to be supported by their families, so long as they fulfilled racial and other requirements.
 This provided money that recipients could spend on their care and assistance.

-In 1941, the "Vocational Training Scheme for Invalid Pensioners" was begun by the Curtin Government.
+In 1941, the "Vocational Training Scheme for Invalid Pensioners" was begun by the Curtin government.
 This provided occupational therapy and allied services to people who were not permanently incapacitated, to help them gain employment.
 In 1948, this body became the Commonwealth Rehabilitation Service, and its work continued.

-During the 1970s, care of people with severe disability in Australia shifted from institutionalisation to being cared for in the community.
+In the 1970s, care of people with severe disability in Australia shifted from institutionalisation, to being cared for in the community.
 In 1974, Gough Whitlam proposed a national disability insurance scheme like the scheme created in New Zealand that year.
-Academic Donna McDonald suggests it was Treasurer Bill Hayden who convinced Whitlam to focus on the introduction of Medicare instead.
+Academic Donna McDonald suggests it was Treasurer Bill Hayden who convinced Whitlam to focus on the introduction of Medibank, the predecessor to Medicare, instead.

 In 1991, the Disability Support Pension (DSP) replaced the Invalid Pension, with the aim of increasing recipients' rehabilitation and hours of paid work.

-In 2005, the NSW government created the Lifetime Care and Support Scheme to cover ongoing care for people who had been severely injured in motor accidents.
+In 2005, the NSW government created the Lifetime Care and Support Scheme, to cover ongoing care for people who had been severely injured in motor accidents.

 In 2006, Bruce Bonyhady, chair of Yooralla, met with former Labor cabinet minister Brian Howe, who put him in touch with a group of people who became known as the Disability Investment Group.
-The Disability Investment Group made an independent submission to the Australia 2020 Summit in 2008.
+In 2008, the Disability Investment Group made an independent submission to the Australia 2020 Summit.
 They then sent their recommendations to the Productivity Commission.

-The Productivity Commission released a report on the issue in 2011.
+In 2011, the Productivity Commission released a report on the issue.
 Disability in Australia "was framed as an economic issue, rather than a social issue".
-Research by PricewaterhouseCoopers in 2011 found that by approximately 2025 the cost of maintaining the status quo in relation to the care of people with a disability would be greater than the cost of an NDIS.
+Research by PricewaterhouseCoopers in 2011 found that by approximately 2025, the cost of maintaining the status quo in relation to the care of people with a disability, would be greater than the cost of an NDIS.
 In 2011, the Council of Australian Governments agreed the disability sector in Australia needed reform.

 In 2011, it was recommended that psychosocial disability be included in the scheme.
 Due to the mental health sector's use of the recovery approach rather than a focus on permanent disability, this has been a culture clash.

 According to a report from the Australian Institute of Health and Welfare in September 2012, demand for disability aid in Australia had seen significant increases in recent years.